HewlettPackard/mds/INSTALL.md

 For more detailed information on the MDS API, see the documentation: https://github.com/HewlettPackard/mds/blob/master/doc/MDS%20Java%20API.pdf

+## Demo using MDS

-To see an example program using MDS, have a look at the MDS Inventory Demo in: [demo/inventory](demo/inventory).
+To see an example program using MDS, have a look at the MDS Inventory Demo in: [https://github.com/HewlettPackard/mds/blob/master/demo/inventory](demo/inventory).
-Follow the instructions in [demo/inventory/README.md](demo/inventory/README.md) to compile the demo sources and run the MDS Inventory demo.
+Follow the instructions in [demo/inventory/INSTALL.md](demo/inventory/INSTALL.md) to compile the demo sources and run the MDS Inventory demo.